ace2884/4-1-needs/go.md

        fmt.Println("Sum:", result)  // Output: Sum: 7
    }
    ```

----

 ### **Synchronization Using Channels**
-   - **Definition**: Channels in Go provide a way to synchronize goroutines and safely pass data.
+- Channels in Go provide a way to synchronize goroutines and safely pass data.
+- Always synchronize access to shared memory/resources to prevent race conditions.
+- Goroutines are cheap, but they are not free.
+You shouldn't spawn an unbounded number
+of them.
+Always be aware of the resources you're utilizing.
+- Using the sync package and its primitives (sync.WaitGroup, sync.Mutex, etc.) can help
+manage and coordinate the execution of goroutines.
    - **Syntax**:
      ```go
      ch := make(chan int)  // Creating a channel